DEMON1A/Blinder/README.md

 - A Tool Written In Python3 To Send Blind Payloads On The Request Headers Maybe Stored On The Logs

 ## Description
-- That's a New Version Of Blinder You Can Use To Automate Sending Payloads Into URLs With a Fast Way.
-It Basicly Uses The Payload You Provide To Send It On The Value Of The *User-Agent* Header To Inject The Payload Into The Server Logs If The Admin Can View It.
-In This Case You Should Receive An Alert On Your XSSHunter/Bin.
-That's Just It.
+- Blinder Is An Automation Tool That's Used To Send Blind Payloads For Many Bugs Like XSS,SSTI,CSTI,..etc.
+It Allows You To Send Your Blind Payloads On The Requests Headers That May Be Stored On The Server Logs Or By Insecure Application.
+In Case The User Is Trying To View The Logs With Inseucre Way On The Site Or Even With Insecure Application Your Payload Will Be Triggered And XSSHunter/Your-Bin Should Notify You About It.

 ### Installation
 ```